manjaro/pacman-mirrors/docs/index.md

     pacman-mirrors --country Denmark --timeout 5

 # IMPORTANT
-After all operations *ALWAYS* syncronize your pacman database with
+After all operations *ALWAYS* syncronize and update your system with

-    sudo pacman -Syy
+    sudo pacman -Syyu

 # OPERATION
 No matter how you choose to generate your mirrorlist, you will **ONLY** get up-to-date mirrors.